 Finally, there's the service that we ourselves offer.

-Obviously, I'm a fan, and I think it's fair to say that out of all the various experiences you have with a local during a stay in New Orleans, a walking tour has some of the greatest potentials for depth.
+Obviously, I'm a fan, and I think it's fair to say that out of all the various experiences you have with a local during a stay in New Orleans, a walking tour has some of the greatest potential for depth.

 But, it's still worth being skeptical about New Orleans walking tours, because it's down to the company and the individual to guide what kind of experience you'll have.

-I've already mentioned why relying on the advice of folks who work behind a desk can be misleading, and the same goes for rankings on review websites which can have a similar sales relationship with the companies that they recommend.
+I've already mentioned why relying on the advice of folks who work behind a desk can be misleading, and the same goes for rankings on review websites that can have a similar sales relationship with the companies that they recommend.